scalazone/monix/topics/monix-task-foundations/basicconcurrency.md

 ### Thread

-Threads are a basic unit of CPU utilization.
+Thread is a basic unit of CPU utilization.
 CPU can usually run up to 1 thread per CPU core at the same time.

 JVM's `Thread` is an abstraction over operating system's native threads that is mapped 1:1.
 Each JVM thread has a corresponding native thread.
 By default, threads take about 1 MB of memory for their private stacks.